mui/material-ui/docs/src/pages/components/tables/tables.md

 {{"demo": "pages/components/tables/CustomPaginationActionsTable.js", "bg": true}}

-## Fixed header
+## Sticky header

-An example of a table with scrollable rows and fixed column headers.
+Here is an example of a table with scrollable rows and fixed column headers.
-It leverages the `stickyHeader` prop.<br />
+It leverages the `stickyHeader` prop.
-(⚠️ no IE11 support)
+(⚠️ no IE 11 support)

 {{"demo": "pages/components/tables/StickyHeadTable.js", "bg": true}}